 tuple

-The built-in tuple data type provides an immutable sequence of values, which can store any data type.
+The built-in tuple data type provides an immutable sequence of values that can store any data type.
 Tuples are useful for storing heterogeneous data, such as records in a database or fixed collections of items:

 Python